Applies to: Azure SQL Managed Instance

 Is native restore from SQL Managed Instance to SQL Server supported?

 Yes, but only to SQL Server 2022, during the mainstream support period of SQL Server 2022.
-It's possible that, in the future, some Azure SQL Managed Instance features may be introduced that require changes to the database format, making backups incompatible with the latest version of SQL Server.
+It's possible that, in the future, some Azure SQL Managed Instance features might be introduced that require changes to the database format, making backups incompatible with the latest version of SQL Server.
 Access to such features requires explicit opt-in.

 Are my system databases replicated to the secondary instance in a failover group?